-A bioinformatics master’s student in the Indiana University School of Informatics and Computing at Indiana University-Purdue University Indianapolis helped develop a mobile app that one day may be used to forecast outbreaks of seasonal flu and other illnesses.
+A bioinformatics master’s student in the Indiana University School of Informatics and Computing at IUPUI helped develop a mobile app that one day may be used to forecast outbreaks of seasonal flu and other illnesses.

 Sandeep Shantaram and other student researchers developed the prototype application as interns at the Pacific Northwest National Laboratory for the Biosurveillance Mobile App Development Competition, an annual challenge sponsored by the laboratory and the U.S. Department of Defense.
 The competition was funded by the Defense Threat Reduction Agency (DTRA).